idealvin/coost/readme.md

 } // namespace test
 ```

 The above is a simple example.
 The `DEF_test` macro defines a test unit, which is actually a function (a method in a class).
 The `DEF_case` macro defines test cases, and each test case is actually a code block.
-Multiple test units can be put in the same C++ project, the main function is simple as below:
+The main function is simple as below:

 ```cpp
 #include "co/unitest.h"